ghga-de/ghga/services/dcs/README.md

   ```

-- **`unstaged_download_collection`** *(string)*: The type used for event indicating that a download was requested for a file that is not yet available in the outbox.
+- **`unstaged_download_collection`** *(string, required)*: The type used for event indicating that a download was requested for a file that is not yet available in the outbox.
 The value should use hyphens in place of underscores if needed.

   Examples: